1. PRICE AND PAYMENT TERMS

 If a traveler chooses to cancel due to the increase in price, all cancellation fees will apply as outlined in the tour documents.

 CTS reserves the right to cancel a traveler for non-payment.
 Additionally, CTS reserves the right to charge service fees for late payments, attempted payments made with insufficient funds, reinstated reservations, and late registrations.

+All cancellations are subject to cancellation fees.
 Once a deposit or partial/full payment has been made, cancellations will only be accepted in writing.
 Cancellation terms will be applied based on the date the written cancellation is received.
-Any applicable refunds are usually issued using the original form of payment on the account.

 All non-refundable amounts are non-transferrable, and replacements cannot be made.
 A name change is considered a cancellation and is subject to additional fees.